-This is one of the most interesting sounds in my opinion.
-A male guinea pig (boar) make this sound while trying to mate with a female (sow).
+This is one of the most interesting sounds in our opinion.
+A male guinea pig (boar) makes this sound while trying to mate with a female (sow).
 On the other hand, sows sometimes make this sound when they desire a little romance.

 This is definitely a happy sound and to be honest, a funny sound.
 Muttering sounds like your little friend is mumbling to himself.
 This happens when you are feeding or petting your guinea pig.

-This is sound is unusual but it is also made by guinea pigs.
+This sound is unusual but it is also made by guinea pigs.
 Actually, there are a lot of guinea pig owners that have never heard their pets make this sound.

 Squeaking is just your little pet’s common language, it is usually the casual noise they often do.
-There are lots and lots of reasons guinea pigs squeak: it might be out of joy or sadness.
+There are reasons guinea pigs squeak: it might be out of joy or sadness.
 They might squeak when a person they love leaves or when they know it is time to get fed, or even when interacting with people or socializing with other guinea pigs.

 The Body Language of Guinea Pigs

-Just like most of the pets, guinea pigs also use their smell in order to get a clear picture of their surroundings.
+- Sniffing – Just like most of the pets, guinea pigs also use their smell in order to get a clear picture of their surroundings.
 They also sniff people and other guinea pigs as well.

-This is an affectionate way for guinea pigs to greet each other.
+- Touching Noses – This is an affectionate way for guinea pigs to greet each other.